Case Study

 Managing databases for SaaS applications can be configured according to different needs and business models, but can generally be classified into two modes:

-Challenges with Multi Single Tenancy
+Challenges with Multi Single-Tenancy

 _